-- 8. All enquiries relating to this circular should be emailed to adultsocialcare@gov.scot or by telephone on 0131 244 5403. - 9.
+- 9. During the outbreak of Coronavirus all Scottish Government officals are working from home therefore, if you have any enquiries relating to this circular during this time please email SocialCareCharging@gov.scot. - 10.
 This circular is also available on the Scottish Health On the Web ("SHOW") website.